gatsbyjs/gatsby/docs/docs/recipes.md

 npm install gatsby-source-wordpress
 ```

-2. Configure the plugin by modifying the `gatsby-config.js` file such that it looks like the following:
+2. Configure the plugin by modifying the `gatsby-config.js` file such that it includes the following:

 ```JS:title=gatsby-config.js
 module.exports = {